rails/rails/guides/source/configuring.md

   database: db/development.sqlite3
 ```

-#### Configuring a MySQL Database for JRuby Platform
+#### Configuring a MySQL or MariaDB Database for JRuby Platform

-If you choose to use MySQL and are using JRuby, your `config/database.yml` will look a little different.
+If you choose to use MySQL or MariaDB and are using JRuby, your `config/database.yml` will look a little different.
 Here's the development section:

 ```yaml
 development: